junxit/us-congress-bills-115/bill.md

         - **(I)** by striking “public housing agency” and inserting “eligible entity”; and
         - **(II)** by striking “of the agency”;
     - **(D)** by amending paragraph (4) to read as follows:
-      > - **(4)** *Employment* The contract of participation shall require 1 household member of the participating family to seek and maintain suitable employment.
+      > - **(4)** *Employment* The contract of participation shall require one household member of the participating family to seek and maintain suitable employment.

     - **(E)** by adding at the end the following:
       > - **(5)** *Nonparticipation* Assistance under section 8 or 9 for a family that elects not to participate in a Family Self-Sufficiency program shall not be delayed by reason of such election.